andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-6.md

 - Taxes have two effects:
   - Discourage production and consumption of the good being taxed.
   - Raise government revenue.
-- **Tax wedge** - difference in price paid by buyers and price received by sellers.
+- **Tax wedge** - the difference in price paid by buyers and price received by sellers.
-- **Tax revenue** - tax wedge multiplied by quantity of whizbangs bought and sold.
+- **Tax revenue** - tax wedge multiplied by the quantity of goods bought and sold.
 - Tax causes deadweight loss and redistributes surplus.
 - Under a tax, both producers and consumers lose surplus.
   - Consumers pay more for the same quantity of good, and producers receive less for the same good.
   - Lost surplus in taxes doesn't disappear like deadweight loss, though, but becomes government revenue.
-- If the tax is imposed on buyers rather than sellers, the outcome is exactly the same.
+- If the tax is imposed on buyers rather than sellers, the outcome is the same.
-- Tax causes some deadweight loss; the value the of the revenue the government collects is less than the reduction in total surplus caused by the tax.
+- Tax causes some deadweight loss; the value of the revenue the government collects is less than the reduction in total surplus caused by the tax.
 - Weigh the goal against the loss of surplus in the market when evaluating a tax.

 | Does the tax on | affect... ? | Answer |